vidibus/vidibus-category_tag/README.md

 Add `gem "vidibus-category_tag"` to your Gemfile.
 Then call `bundle install` on your console.

+## TODO

+### Housekeeping

+A task that removes delected tag categories from tagged items would be helpful.
+And we need a way to remove unused tags from categories.

+### MapReduce

+Use MapReduce to determine which tags have been used on a category.
+Also track the number of occurences per tag.

 ## Copyright

-&copy; 2011 Andre Pankratz, Martin Jagusch.
+&copy; 2011-212 Andre Pankratz, Martin Jagusch.
 See LICENSE for details.